jaejinchoi/FFP/README.md

 ### [Input]
-The output files of 'FFP_compress' which are Feature Frequency Profile(FFP)s
+The output files of 'FFP_compress' which are Feature Frequency Profiles (FFPs)

 ### [Output]